stackert/formstack-homebase-tmc-take1/FORM-tickets/FORM-3041-helpdoc-csp/00001-knockoff-list-draft.md

 # Objective

-This is a task to create a help documentation article about Content Security Policy (CSP) settings for Forms V4, specifically to help customers who want to embed forms on their websites that have CSP enabled.
+This is a task to create a help documentation article about Content Security Policy (CSP) settings for Forms V4, **specifically to help customers who want to embed forms on their websites that have CSP enabled**.

 Key objectives: